dask/dask-blog/_posts/2021-05-07-skeleton-analysis.md

 If you'd like to get involved, there are a couple of options:

 1. Try a similar analysis on your own data.
-You can share or ask questions in the Dask slack or [on twitter](twitter.com/dask_dev).
+The notebook with the full example code is [available here](https://github.com/GenevieveBuckley/distributed-skeleton-analysis/blob/main/distributed-skeleton-analysis-with-dask.ipynb).
+You can share or ask questions in the [Dask slack](https://join.slack.com/t/dask/shared_invite/zt-mfmh7quc-nIrXL6ocgiUH2haLYA914g) or [on twitter](twitter.com/dask_dev).
 2. Help add support for distributed skeleton analysis to skan.
 Head on over to the [skan issues page](https://github.com/jni/skan/issues/) and leave a comment if you'd like to join in.